Overview - Christian Studies & Philosophy

 Fulfilling the Great Commission requires active intellectual life, strong leadership, and the ability to engage the world’s cultures in a time of ever-increasing diversity and change.
 With this calling in mind, our Department seeks to deepen students’ understanding of the Christian faith and shape their worldview in ways that are rooted in Scripture, theology, and philosophy.
 Recognizing the deep connection between faith and practice, faculty use classroom and experiential learning contexts to prepare students for effective ministry in a wide range of callings.
 As part of a full-orbed liberal arts education, the majors supported by the Department are thus designed to prepare students for service in the church, the academy, society, and throughout the world.

 The BIBLE AND THEOLOGY PROGRAM offers an in-depth exploration of biblical content and theology.
 The major prepares men and women for vocational ministry and theological scholarship.

 Each of these tracks emphasizes biblical content and background, theological understanding, and exegetical skills.
 Both facilitate interpreting the Bible in its historical, cultural context and the ability to apply biblical principles to ministry in everyday life.
 In addition to studying individual books of the Old and New Testaments, students explore the rich historical and theological legacy of the Church and its implications for today.

 As part of our goals for our students, the department provides opportunities for study abroad and cross-cultural experiences.
 In recent years our faculty members have sponsored study-tours to Greece, Turkey, and Israel.
 Some of our students have spent a semester in Israel earning course credit in biblical history and archaeology.

-The CHRISTIAN MINISTRIES PROGRAM offers opportunity to increase understanding and thoughtful participation in the work of the church, with particular focus on the public worship, educational/discipleship, and missional components of that work.
+The CHRISTIAN MINISTRIES PROGRAM offers opportunity to increase understanding and thoughtful participation in the work of the church, with particular focus on the educational, discipleship, and missional components of that work.
 Majors demonstrate special concern for exploring ways to meet spiritual needs, from a Biblical perspective, as they exist individually and socially in various cultures.